vz-risk/Verum/README.md

 Implementation of Context-Graph algorithms for graph enrichment and querying.

-See https://securityblog.verizonenterprise.com/?p=6501 for an explanation of the context graph system and https://securityblog.verizonenterprise.com/?p=6403 for an example application.

 Context Graph Enrichment:
 cg_enrich.py provides functions to enrich the context graph.